Security, Scale, and Simplicity: bTrade’s 2026 Priorities

 What makes TDXchange different from legacy MFT platforms?

-Unlike many traditional MFT solutions, TDXchange combines secure file transfer, workflow automation, AI-assisted operations, quantum-safe encryption, real-time visibility, multi-tenancy, delegated administration, cloud-native scalability, and accelerated file transfer capabilities in a single enterprise data exchange platform.
+TDXchange combines secure multi-protocol file transfer, workflow automation, Zero Trust security, quantum-safe cryptography, real-time visibility, multi-tenancy, delegated administration, cloud-native scalability, Kubernetes support, AI-assisted operations, and Accelerated File Transfer Protocol within one enterprise data exchange platform.